padiketeku/EnvMonMod/EMM-Prac-3-Bitemporal Change Analysis.md

 - Estimate changes in habitats using a baseline data

 # Task

 You have been provided a baseline habitat map of the Daly River Catchment, this is a product from the practical 2 activity, to estimate the latest changes in the spatial extent of habitats.
-Collect the recent Landsat imagery (this should be surface reflectance product) of the study area with acquisition dates similar to baseline data and produce a new habitat map using Random Forest classification.
+Collect recent Landsat imagery (this should be surface reflectance product) of the study area with acquisition dates similar to baseline data and produce a new habitat map using Random Forest classification.
 Once you have the new habitat map, estimate changes in the spatial extent of the cover types.
 Critically evaluate your results, including:

 - description of the task
 - description of the methods you applied to complete the task